Ivan2navI/L1_EPAM/9. Docker/README.md

 `sudo systemctl restart docker`

 ## 2. Webapps with Docker
+### 2.1.
+Create a Python Flask app that displays random cat pix
 The goal of this exercise is to create a Docker image which will run a Flask app.
 We'll do this by first pulling together the components for a random cat picture generator built with Python Flask, then dockerizing it by writing a Dockerfile.
 Finally, we'll build the image, and then run it.